inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 ^^^^^^^^^^^^^

 The other primitive queue module is :ned:`DropTailQueue`.
-Its capacity can be specified by the :par:`frameCapacity` parameter.
+Its capacity can be specified by the :par:`packetCapacity` parameter.
 When the number of stored packet reached the capacity of the queue, further packets are dropped.
 Because this module contains a built-in dropping strategy, it cannot be combined with algorithmic droppers as :ned:`FifoQueue` can be.